A Beginner's Guide on How to Make a PVC Bow and Arrow in Just 5 Minutes.

-Making a PVC Survival Bow
+Making a PVC Survival Bow and Arrow

-Why Make a PVC Bow?
+Why Make a PVC Bow and Arrow?

 PVC is a readily available material to use to easily create a functional bow to learn to shoot without investing in something expensive.
 If your just getting into bow making, pvc is a great place to start before moving on to more expensive and exotic materials as well.
 As far as a survival tool PVC is not just something found in urban areas you can find PVC in many rural areas like cabins, old houses etc where pvc can be reclaimed if needed.
 Because these bows are so inexpensive and fast to make, you can easily make several ahead of time and store them at your bugout location.